schollz/twittermatic/README.md

 # YATA (Yet Another Twitter Automator)

-This bot seeks to help users automate Twitter activities (friending, searching, unfollowing) *without the use of API keys!*.
-Instead, this bot is completely based of [Selenium for Python](https://github.com/SeleniumHQ/selenium).
+This bot seeks to help users automate Twitter activities (friending, searching, unfollowing) *without the use of API keys!* Instead, this bot is completely based of [Selenium for Python](https://github.com/SeleniumHQ/selenium).

 ## Installation